sjtuyinjie/awesome-isaac-sim/README.md

 **If your work on Isaac Sim is accepted to top conferences or transactions, welcome to propose a issue or pull a request to remind me of updating your work!**

+## Contribute to this list

+We encourage you to add your IsaacSim-related work to this list!
+You can
+- **Submit a Pull Request to contribute new algorithms, configuration files, or improvements via Github [Pull Request](https://github.com/sjtuyinjie/Awesome-Grasp-List/pulls) to post your paper and code**.

 ## 🔥 Papers